Most of the inside of the eye is filled with vitreous, a substance similar to a gel that helps the look maintain a round shape.

 What causes it?

-In normal eyes, the vitreous joins the surface of the retina through millions of tiny intertwined fibers.
-As we age, the vitreous contracts slowly, and these fibers pull on the surface of the retina.
+The vitreous joins the retina’s surface through millions of tiny intertwined fibers in normal eyes.
+As we age, the vitreous contracts slowly, and these fibers pull on the retina’s surface.

-If the fibers break, the vitreous can shrink more and separate from the retina, causing a vitreous detachment.
+The vitreous can shrink more and separate from the retina if the fibers break, causing a vitreous detachment.

-Although a vitreous detachment does not threaten the view, occasionally some of the vitreous fibers pull so strongly on the retina that they create a macular hole or lead to a retinal detachment.
+Although a vitreous detachment does not threaten the view, occasionally, some of the vitreous fibers pull so firmly on the retina that they create a macular hole or lead to a retinal detachment.

 Both conditions are dangerous to the eye and should be treated immediately.

 A vitreous detachment does not harm vision by itself.
-These are serious conditions.
-Without treatment, a macular hole or detached retina can lead to permanent loss of vision in the affected eye.
+These are severe conditions.
+Without treatment, a macular hole or detached retina can permanently lose sight in the affected eye.

 If you have any of the above symptoms, consult your ophthalmologist immediately.
-Early treatment can help prevent the loss of vision of a macular hole or retinal detachment.
+Early treatment can help prevent vision loss of a macular hole or retinal detachment.

 Those who experience a sudden increase in lightning vision or an increase in flashes of light in peripheral vision should seek an ophthalmologist to examine their eyes as soon as possible.